top of page

 A friendly and approachable butterfly, the Southern White Admiral is similar to, and yet subtly different from our own White Admiral, and can often be found in more open, scrubby conditions rather than primarily being a woodland species.
 Fresh examples such as this one, which demonstrate a hint of a blue sheen when they catch the light at a certain angle, are a joy to behold!
 A common species across much of southern Europe, it is widespread in many parts of mainland Greece and the Greek Islands.
 Despite being common, I never tire of seeing these when abroad in Europe.

-Sage Skipper
+Southern Sage Skipper

-Muschampia proto
+Muschampia alta

 13th September 2020.
 Vyros Gorge.
 Mani Peninsula.
 Greece.